 Originally from the UK Matt and his family have been in Rwanda since 2017.

-Simon De Schutter has been cycling for all his life, and for the past 3 years mainly on Rwandan roads, on gravel bike road bike or mountain bike.
-Having competed in several ultra races himself, he is passionate about bringing this sport to the land of a thousand hills.
+Simon De Schutter has been cycling for all his life, and for the past 3 years mainly on Rwandan roads, on gravel bike, road bike or mountain bike.
+He is passionate about bringing this sport to the land of a thousand hills.

-Well… you carry it!
-This is a self-supported race, which means you need to take everything with you (of course you can buy stuff in shops along the way).
+You carry it 😉 This is a self-supported race, which means you need to take everything with you (of course you can buy stuff in shops along the way).
 No luggage will be transported to any of the checkpoints, but we will provide storage space in Kigali (start and finish location) for your extra bags and bike boxes.

-The second edition will start in the morning of January 30th 2020
+The third edition will start in the morning of February 5th 2023

 See our ‘rules’ page

-You need to be at least 18 years of age at the day of the race start, and have a doctor’s note stating you are physically fit.
+You need to be at least 18 years of age at the day of the race start, and sign a note stating you are physically fit.
 You will also need to be able to show proof of insurance.